 “The idea stage is not the time to pitch an investor.”

 Investors are constantly weighing up the risk versus potential reward.
 At the idea stage, the risk to an investor is at its highest.
-No matter how good your idea is or how much research you’ve done, there will still be unanswered questions like ‘Will people want your service?’, ‘Can you successfully execute your vision?’ and ‘What are customers willing to pay for your app?’
+No matter how good your idea is or how much research you’ve done, there will still be unanswered questions.
+‘Will people want your service?’, ‘Can you successfully execute your vision?’ and ‘What are customers willing to pay for your app?’

 “When you are in the idea stage, everything is imaginary… You’ve built a model of how it will work using your best guesses.
 But you haven’t proven anything.”
 Says Deutsch.

-So when is the right time to pitch and how do you get the proof you need to lower the risk in the eyes of an investor?
+So when is the right time to pitch and how do you get the proof you need to lower the risk in the eyes of an app investor?